espy/ehealth-container-app/README.md

 ## Making Apps Wrappable

-The call center needed a few modifications so it would run inside Atom Shell:
+Apart from implementing AppCache, the call center needed a few modifications so it would run inside Atom Shell:

 ### 1. Use native file saving dialog